 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Was your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your story could help other people that are in the same situation.

 Click here to tell about all about it

 The FBI maintains a list of the Top Ten Most Wanted Criminals.
 In Tama County, the Tama County Sheriff has their own list of the most wanted criminals, that you can access online.